NBA Finals: Cavaliers vs. Warriors

 Photos:NBA Finals: Cavaliers vs. Warriors

-Cleveland Cavaliers superstar forward LeBron James, right, goes up for a shot against Kevin Durant of the Golden State Warriors on Thursday, June 1, at Oracle Arena in Oakland, California.
-The Warriors defeated the Cavaliers 113-91 in the first game of the NBA Finals.
-They face off again on Sunday, June 4.
+Cleveland Cavaliers forward LeBron James, right, goes up for a shot against Kevin Durant of the Golden State Warriors during Game 1 of the NBA Finals on Thursday, June 1.
+Durant scored a game-high 38 points for the Warriors, who opened the Finals with a dominating 113-91 victory in Oakland, California.
+The teams will face off again on Sunday, June 4.

 Hide Caption